 The insurance cost depends on a variety of factors such as deductible, level of coverage, and type of insurance that you just selected.
 Besides it, your age, gender, location, credit score, and driving record can also impact the insurance rates.

-If you are looking for a redefines, versatile compact SUV with an easy to use the multimedia system, 2020 GMC Terrain is a good option.
+If you are looking for a redefines, versatile compact SUV with an easy-to-use multimedia system, the 2020 GMC Terrain is a good option.
 The terrain offers additional safety features to enhance the GMC’s value in the crowded small SUV class.